 The other beauty of sports shoes fighting their corner in the fashion market is that they’re built staying cool and are therefore perfect for dealing with the best the British summer has to offer.

 The big players in this part of the trainer market are always looking to push the technology forward.
 This year’s highest profile designs use new breathable and lightweight fabrics.
 Trainers now have the most comfortable soles ever, like the Adidas boost and Nike Lunar.

 Here at The Idle Man, our top picks from the sports shoes out there on the open market, are the Nike Flyknit racers, Adidas NMD Boost and Nike Mayfly.

 Best Fashion Trainers for Men

 As we discussed earlier, cool trainers are now no longer the sole preserve of teenagers, they are for everyone.
-So as logic would dictate, fashion houses on every part of the scale has started to dip their toe in to the trainer market.
+So as logic would dictate, fashion houses on every part of the scale have started to dip their toes into the trainer market.
 Trainers are now a suitable choice for most occasions and so therefore it makes sense that the trainer industry is being infiltrated by the fashion industry.

 As part of the move towards collaborations, fashion labels and high-end designers have had their fingers in the pie that is the trainer market for many years now.
 However, the direction of the wind is changing and not only are the designers and labels working with the well-established trainer makers, they are now also creating their own.